Parrot-Developers/DronesWear/README.md

 4. Now that you're connected, the action button is displayed on the watch.
 5. Just move your wrist gently and see how the drone moves :)

+**If disconnections appears to often, be sure that your drone is on a 5ghz Wifi** (if your country laws authorize it).
+You can change the Wifi band of your drone with the official Parrot app FreeFlight3.

 ##SDK
-The app uses the latest SDK release.
+The app uses the latest Parrot Drone SDK release.
 It gets the SDK libs from JCenter.

+You can find the SDK documentation here: [http://developer.parrot.com/](http://developer.parrot.com/).

+If you need to ask questions about the SDK: [http://forum.developer.parrot.com/](http://forum.developer.parrot.com/).

 ##Credit
-This project has been created and is maintained by Djavan Bertrand.
+This project has been created and is maintained by Djavan Bertrand. <br/>
 Parrot is assuming no responsability on this code.